Class: Lich::Gemstone::Combat::AsyncProcessor

 #process_async(chunk) ⇒ Thread

-Processes a chunk of combat actions asynchronously.
+Processes a chunk of combat data asynchronously.

 Examples: